FlairGPT: Repurposing LLMs for Interior Designs: Introduction

 \section{Introduction}

-Interior designing is the art of creating balanced, functional, and aesthetically pleasing spaces based on intended space usage and adjusted to individual preferences.
+\epigraph{We shape our homes and then our homes shape us.}{Winston Churchill} Interior designing is the art of creating balanced, functional, and aesthetically pleasing spaces based on intended space usage and adjusted to individual preferences.
 The goal is to propose a selection of objects, both in terms of the type and style of the objects along with their arrangement, that best serves the project brief provided by the client.
 A good design not only considers the aesthetic look of the objects, but also factors in the flow of the designed space, taking into consideration affordability of the objects along with their functionality and access space.

 The design task is challenging, as one has to balance aesthetics, functionality, and practicality within a given space while considering the user's needs, preferences, and budget.
 It is particularly difficult to identify, keep track, and balance a variety of conflicting constraints that arise from ergonomics and usage while harmonizing furniture, lighting, and materials.
 Hence, users often take shortcuts and fall back to a rule-based or preauthored solution that best fits their specifications.
 However, achieving a customized, cohesive, visually appealing and functional design requires creativity, technical expertise, and remains difficult for most users.